 Preparing for the introduction of the exam in January 2017 was a big challenge for us, as we had little insight into the content of the test.
 We were still able to change the course in key aspects to make it future-proof, and more than a year after the exam was introduced, we can proudly announce that many of our students passed the test and work in Dutch clinics.

-It takes a lot of motivation and passion on behalf of the students, the teachers and the DPA personnel, but together we make sure that every dentist who joins us in this adventure will pass the language test and can speak without effort about topics such as endodontic treatments.Learning how to speak fluent Dutch within 4 months?
+It takes a lot of motivation and passion on behalf of the students, the teachers and the BGB personnel, but together we make sure that every dentist who joins us in this adventure will pass the language test and can speak without effort about topics such as endodontic treatments.Learning how to speak fluent Dutch within 4 months?
 Why yes, it’s possible!